ck37/garden-iot/README.md

 ## Phase 3 - Control garden

 In this phase I will be able to control basic garden functionality (watering, soil temperature) remotely using technology.
 The reservoir has a water pump that sends water through 1/4" tubing to a t-splitter and two emitters in the garden.
+In my case the pump needs to send water up about 4 feet to the window sill, so that extra backpressure means the pump needs to be stronger than if it were moving the water laterally or downward.

-I will connect the water pump, soil heater, and fan to relays that can be controlled via the Raspberry Pi.
+I'm working to connect the water pump, soil heater, and fan to relays that can be controlled via the Raspberry Pi.

-I'm working on voice recognition (via the Amazon Alexa API) so control via voice would be nice.
+I'm working on voice recognition (via the Amazon Alexa API [[LINK]]) for control via voice.

 Ideally there would be a dashboard of controls plus sensor measurements, either via a webpage or as a mobile app.

 #### Phase 3 Part list

 Amazon
-- Water pump (Eco 132)
+- Water pump (Eco 132 currently, may be upgrading to a stronger pump)
 - 1/4" tubing and other tubing connectors
 - Power switch tail II
 - Air fan
 - Possibly other relay module(s)
+- Flow meter sensor

 ## Phase 4 - Automate garden